mgbarsky/commonpatternswitherrors/README.md

 or use the jar-packaged app with the same arguments:
 <pre><code>java -Xmx512M -Xms512m -jar APBT.jar arguments</code></pre>
 <h2>Sample usage:</h2>
-There are two sample DNA files and two sample protein files in folder 'sample_inputs'.
+There are two sample DNA files and two sample protein files in a compressed folder 'sample_inputs'.
 Sample runs and sample outputs are recorded in file 'RUN_SAMPLES.txt'